e-valente/doh-deception/bsides-demos/README.md

 5. Execute the Target Zoo Attack.
 6. Identify the most altered features (e.g., top 4).
 7. Apply these values to configure your tool.
-Adjust the feature instances by factors like 10 or 100 according to the values you got (i.e., You do not need to put the exact values; the magnitude is what matters).
+Adjust the feature instances by factors like 10, 100, 1000, etc, according to the values you got (i.e., You do not need to put the exact values; the magnitude is what matters).
 Begin by modifying one feature.
 If the model still detects it as malicious, gradually modify additional features until achieving benign predictions.